approximateinference/approximateinference/src/contents/call.md

 ### Proceedings Track

-The proceedings track is AABI’s new archival research paper track.
+The proceedings track is AABI’s archival research paper track.
 Submissions will go through a rigorous double-blind open peer-review process.
 All accepted papers will be presented at the symposium as contributed talks and/or posters and will all be published in the proceedings.

 A submission is no longer than 12 pages in PDF format using the AABI PMLR one-column style ([**template**](https://approximateinference.org/pmlr/aabi2024proceedings.zip)).
 For questions and troubleshooting, visit [CTAN](https://ctan.org/tex-archive/macros/latex/contrib/jmlr).

 Author names need to be anonymized and may not contain any information that can break anonymity.
 References may extend as far as needed beyond the page limit.
 Submissions may include a supplement, but reviewers are not required to read any supplementary material.
 Preprints must not be explicitly identified as AABI submissions, and we recommend that authors avoid advertising the material during the review process.

 The review process will be a double-blind open review.
-After the initial reviews are released (3 May 2024), there will be one (1) week of author-reviewer discussion.
-The final decisions will then be released on 24 May 2024.
+After the initial reviews are released (28 February 2025), there will be one (1) week of author-reviewer discussion.
+The final decisions will then be released on 18 March 2025.

-Proceedings track papers published at AABI are indexed in the [Proceedings of Machine Learning Research](https://proceedings.mlr.press/v253/) through the Journal of Machine Learning Research under the series name Advances in Approximate Bayesian Inference.
+Proceedings track papers published at AABI will be indexed in the Proceedings of Machine Learning Research through the Journal of Machine Learning Research under the series name Advances in Approximate Bayesian Inference.

 **Dual submission policy:** Submitted manuscripts should not have been previously published in the proceedings of a conference or in a journal, nor should they be under consideration for publication at another conference or journal at any point during the AABI review process.
 Extended abstracts and/or preprints (such as arXiv) in non-archival venues will not be considered concurrent submissions.

-To submit proceedings track papers, please use the [OpenReview submission link](<https://openreview.net/group?id=approximateinference.org/AABI/2024/Symposium_Archival_Track&referrer=%5BHomepage%5D(%2F)#tab-your-consoles>).
+To submit proceedings track papers, please use the OpenReview submission link (coming soon).

 ### Workshop Track

-A workshop track submission should take the form of an extended abstract of 3-6 pages in PDF format using the AABI PMLR one-column style ([**template**](https://approximateinference.org/pmlr/aabi2024workshop.zip)).
+A workshop track submission should take the form of an extended abstract of 3-6 pages in PDF format.
+Submissions may use the AABI PMLR one-column style ([**template**](https://approximateinference.org/pmlr/aabi2024workshop.zip)) or the format of any other workshop so long as the length is not more than 6 pages.
 For questions and troubleshooting, visit [CTAN](https://ctan.org/tex-archive/macros/latex/contrib/jmlr).

 The review process will be double-blind.
 Author names need to be anonymized and references may extend as far as needed beyond the 6-page limit.
 Submissions may include a supplement/appendix, but reviewers are not required to read any supplementary material.
-Final decisions and reviews will be released on 24 May 2024.
+Final decisions and reviews will be released on 18 March 2025.

 All accepted submissions will be presented in person as posters.
 Note that the workshop track is non-archival.

-**Dual submission policy:** If a paper has previously appeared in a journal, workshop, or conference, it should be extended in order to be accepted at the AABI 2024.
+**Dual submission policy:** If a paper has previously appeared in a journal, workshop, or conference, it should be extended in order to be accepted at the AABI 2025.
 If a paper is currently under review, it can still be submitted to the AABI workshop track.

-To submit workshop track papers, please use the [OpenReview submission link](<https://openreview.net/group?id=approximateinference.org/AABI/2024/Symposium&referrer=%5BHomepage%5D(%2F)#tab-your-consoles>).
+To submit workshop track papers, please use the OpenReview submission link (coming soon).

 ### Fast Track

-We also invite researchers to present papers on the development, analysis, or application of approximate Bayesian inference that have previously been accepted at ICLR 2024, ICML 2024, UAI 2024, AISATS 2024, as well as JMLR and TMLR in 2024.
+We also invite researchers to present papers on the development, analysis, or application of approximate Bayesian inference that have previously been accepted at major machine learning conferences and journals–such as ICLR, ICML, UAI, AISATS, as well as JMLR and TMLR–since AABI 2024.
 These papers should be formatted according to the camera-ready standards of their respective venues.
 Author names do not need to be anonymized.
 AABI Fast Track is non-archival and does not have proceedings to avoid conflict with other venues' double submission policies.

 Papers accepted within this modality will be presented in person as posters.
 These papers will not appear on the AABI website.

-To submit fast track papers, please use this [submission link](https://docs.google.com/forms/d/e/1FAIpQLSeiM7CCpPoNrTdvNgCJCGoRVirKdMZzfJugpviitKJuBkBf7g/viewform).
+To submit fast track papers, please use [this submission link](https://docs.google.com/forms/d/e/1FAIpQLSfKiOa3NLTtWDjfBovw1rhhZg04fmfSqzM6SpheIy8z9HXVyw/viewform?usp=dialog).

+Please note that we have two Fast Track deadlines:
+- 'Early' - 14 February 2025 (11:59pm AoE)
+- 'Late' - 14 March 2025 (11:59pm AoE)
+Papers submitted before the 'early' deadline will receive acceptance notifications on 18 February 2025.
+Papers submitted after this deadline but before the 'late' deadline will receive acceptance notifications on 18 March 2025.